Villanovan culture

 The Villanovans introduced iron-working to the Italian Peninsula.
 They practiced cremation and buried the ashes of their dead in pottery urns of distinctive double-cone shape.

 History

-The name Villanovan of the early phases of the Etruscan civilization comes from the site of the first archaeological finds relating to this advanced culture, which were remnants of a cemetery found near Villanova (Castenaso, 12 kilometres south-east of Bologna) in northern Italy.
+The name Villanovan of the early phases of the Etruscan civilization comes from the site of the first archaeological finds relating to this advanced culture, which were remnants of a cemetery found near Villanova (Castenaso, 12 kilometres east of Bologna) in northern Italy.
 The excavation lasting from 1853 to 1855 was done by the scholar and site owner, count Giovanni Gozzadini, and involved 193 tombs, six of which were separated from the rest as if to signify a special social status.
 The "well tomb" pit graves lined with stones contained funerary urns.
 These had been only sporadically plundered and most were untouched.
 In 1893, a chance discovery unearthed another distinctive Villanovan necropolis at Verucchio overlooking the Adriatic coastal plain.